Working Group sessions take place regularly in different cities of Europe and Eurasia.

 “When we were invited to join, we did not hesitate.
 Our daily business is to connect the region from Lisbon to Vladivostok through our logistic solutions.
 That is why we support the dialogue between the EU and the EAEU – to improve trade relations.”
 Ainur Abdila, General Director of C. Spaarmann Kazakhstan, commented.
 The initiative’s Co-Chairman, Ulf Schneider, congratulated the companies on their membership.
 The initiative is now supported by 73 business chambers and companies.

-A Trade Strategy for the Eurasian Economic Union – 13th Working Group Session: October 9, 2019, Brussels
+Brussels: A Trade Strategy for the Eurasian Economic Union – 13th Working Group Session

-12th Working Group meeting discusses visa regulations, September 25, 2019, Berlin
+Berlin: 12th Working Group meeting discusses visa regulations

 People who meet directly break down prejudices.
 Dirk Wiese, Coordinator for Intersocietal Cooperation with Russia, Central Asia and the Eastern Partnership Countries of the German Federal Foreign Office, gave this short description regarding current questions on visa regulations with the states of Eastern Europe and Central Asia.